yige-fei/Loan-Default-Risk-Analysis/README.md

 ---

-## Final Conclusion

-This project demonstrates that loan default risk is more strongly linked to **financing pressure and credit quality** than income alone.
-Variables such as `Interest_rate_spread`, `Upfront_charges`, `rate_of_interest`, `LTV`, `dtir1`, and `credit_type_EQUI` emerged as important signals across the supervised analysis.

-However, the near-perfect performance of Random Forest and XGBoost suggests possible **data leakage**, especially because several highly predictive variables are related to loan pricing and lender risk assessment.
-This means the tree-based models should be treated as useful for learning and feature exploration, but not as final production-ready credit risk models.

-The K-Means clustering further supported the idea that borrowers with comparable incomes could belong to very different financial profiles depending on credit score, leverage, and debt burden.
-However, because the silhouette score was low, the clustering results should be treated as exploratory borrower profiling rather than a final segmentation model.

-Taken together, this project illustrates a simplified but grounded banking credit risk analytics workflow — combining **default prediction**, **model interpretation**, **borrower segmentation**, and a critical review of model limitations.

----

 ## Project Limitations and Data Leakage Considerations

 Although the Random Forest and XGBoost models achieved near-perfect ROC-AUC scores, these results should be interpreted with caution.